I. Course Prefix/Number: ACC 260

 - In Example -

-- Required Text: Custom book with selected materials from Principles of Auditing and Other Assurance Services, 17th edition, by Whittington and Pany.
+Required Text: Principles of Auditing and Other Assurance Services by Whittington and Pany.

 X. Methods of Evaluating Student Progress